 4) Licensing.
 With free stock, there’s always a risk involved- do you really know if you’re allowed to use that image the way you want to?
 Paying for stock gives you peace of mind about licensing, you know the photo is yours to use how you wish without any copyright issues coming back to haunt you.

 5) Legal Guarantee.
 This is something that will NOT come with your free downloads. iStock images come with a $10,000 legal guarantee, so when you use the content within the terms of the license agreement, there won’t be copyright infringements, trademark, intellectual property, privacy or publicity rights violations.
 That’s worth paying for!

 6) Branding.
 Once you buy an image from iStock, it’s yours to use on almost any project.
 Need some ideas?
 How about advertising, marketing, speaking events, billboards, apps, websites, social media, TV, film, homeschooling, presentations, newspapers, magazines, books, product packaging, cake decorating, etc.

 Who is iStock?

-iStock is a leading provider of the highest quality photography, illustrations, video clips and vector files online.
+iStock is a leading provider of the highest quality photography, illustrations, video clips, and vector files online.
 Selling stock content since 2000, the library is bursting at the seams, the quality is leading-edge, and the easy to use Search and Filter options are fantastic.
-Being a leader in the business, iStock comes with additional member benefits and partnerships, legal rights and guarantees too- what’s not to love? iStock is one stop solution for all stock video, photos and graphics.
-Nowadays users are looking for one stop solution tools like Serped, G suite, Snappa, Logojoy Each of these are single point solutions for respective needs.
+Being a leader in the business, iStock comes with additional member benefits and partnerships, legal rights and guarantees too- what’s not to love? iStock is one stop solution for all stock video, photos, and graphics.
+Nowadays users are looking for one stop solution tools like Serped, G suite, Snappa, Logojoy Each of these is single-point solutions for respective needs.